Chongyean/Chongyean/README.md

 - 💞️ I’m looking to collaborate on internship c++
 - 📫 contact with my telegram
 - 😄 Pronouns: he/him
-- ⚡ Fun fact: if the it work dont touch it.
+- ⚡ Fun fact: if it work dont touch it.

 <!---
 Chongyean/Chongyean is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.